I use Makefiles a lot for development. Makefiles have been around for a long

 make: *** No rule to make target 'helloworld', needed by 'test'.
 Stop.

-.
-We don't have a file called helloworld
+depends on helloworld.
+We don't have a file called helloworld and we

 This is how test-driven development works.
 You write the test first and then